Stop Rescuing. Start Leading: How the Rescuer Becomes the Mentor

 Rescuers think they’re helping, but often they overdo it.
 They jump in too soon, over-functioning and solving problems before others even notice them.

 And here’s the kicker: The more you rescue, the more others stop trying.
-The Harvard Business Review calls this the solution fixation trap, a common pattern that keeps teams from developing real problem-solving skills.
+The Harvard Business Review refers to this as the solution fixation trap, a common pattern that prevents teams from developing genuine problem-solving skills.

 Where the Rescuer Is Born